-Social Work Practice, Theory, and Methods II: Families and Groups
+Social Work Practice, Theory, and Methods: Families and Groups

-This course is the second in the three-part series of practice/theory/methods coursework.
 This class will apply a generalist approach to understanding the dynamics of families and small groups.
 Emphasis is on practicing tools for assessment of family dynamics and development of plans to resolve family concerns.
 Students will also practice skills in group intervention in structured and community settings, as well as apply ethical practice principles and values clarification.
-Core outcome met: O, GA.
+Core outcomes met: O, GA.
 Prerequisite: SWRK 215.
 Offered Spring, M4.

-Social Work Practice, Theory, and Methods III: Community Organization
+Social Work Practice, Theory, and Methods: Organizations and Communities

-This course is the third in the three-part series of practice/theory/methods coursework.
-The class will apply a generalist approach to understand the dynamics of large groups, organizations, and communities.
+This class will apply a generalist approach to understand the dynamics of large groups, organizations, and communities.
 Emphasis is on practicing tools for assessment and interventions on the organizational and community levels.
 Topics will also include grant-writing and different methods for completing a community needs assessment.
-Core outcome met: O. Prerequisite: SWRK 320.
-Offered Fall, will add M1 in Fall 2021.
+Core outcomes met: O. Prerequisite: SWRK 215.
+Dual listed with SWGR 520.
+Offered Fall, M1.

-Social Welfare Policy and Programs 3 credits
+Social Welfare Policy Practice

 This course will introduce students to the role of policy practitioner as a means for addressing change in legislation and organizations.
 Students will learn about the historical roots of social workers as change agents and the dynamics impacting policy change at the legislative level.
 Course activities will include practicing advocacy skills with state legislators and developing a plan for organizational change.
-Offered Spring, will add evening in Spring 2022.
+Offered Spring.